Top 3 Best States With No Income Tax for High Net Worth Individuals

 Other Taxes to Consider

-Don’t forget – every state has to collect taxes somehow.
-Texas and Nevada both have very high property taxes, and most of these no-income-tax states have high sales taxes.
-Washington has the third highest gas tax in the nation, very similar to California’s.
+Most of these states with no income taxes also have high sales taxes.
+Washington has the third-highest gas tax in the nation, very similar to California’s.

 However, what counts is your effective state tax rate.
 In other words, when you add it all up, what percentage of your income are you paying in state taxes?